Ambrosio-dev/Ambrosio-dev.github.io/capstone.md

 The primary goal of this project is to create a market ready slice of a video game that can be used for the purposes of marketing and player feedback.
 This will serve as base for further developments, but will exist as a cohesive and finished piece of software.

-I intend to shop around my work I produce to publishers as I gain more skill.
-This will serve as my first attempt to create a marketable work that can attract the eye of a publisher.

 The demo itself will encompass the first act of the story, or “level” as you might call it.
 I estimate currently it will be 45 minutes to 1 hour in length.

-The title of this project is currently D/E/A/T/H.
+The title of this project is currently D/E/A/T/H (the first cycle).

 Background: